Montgomery County Medical Malpractice Lawyers

 An example of a medication error is taking an over-the-counter product that contains acetaminophen while you’re already taking prescription pain medicine that contains this exact ingredient.
 This mistake could cause you to take more than the recommended dose of acetaminophen, putting yourself at risk of liver damage.

-Childbirth injuries include brain injuries, broken bones, damaged nerves, and failure to provide a medically necessary caesarean section.
+Childbirth injuries include brain injuries, broken bones, damaged nerves, and failure to provide a medically necessary cesarean section.
 These birth injuries can also be caused by a medical provider’s poor prenatal care, failure to anticipate birth complications, misidentification of birth defects, and more.

 The Hippocratic Oath requires a new physician to swear to do no harm to patients and to uphold specific ethical standards in the practice of medicine.
 When a physician makes harmful or injurious patient mistakes, they can be held liable monetarily for not providing a reasonable standard of care.
 Failure to meet reasonable standards of patient care in Pennsylvania may constitute legally actionable medical malpractice.

 Medical malpractice is unfortunate but all too common in today’s healthcare system.
-When serious injuries occur as a result of medical errors, you need an experienced medical malpractice lawyer on your side to fight for any monetary damages associated with the accident.
+When serious injuries occur as a result of medical errors, you need an experienced medical malpractice lawyer in Montgomery County on your side to fight for any monetary damages associated with the accident.
 If you think you or a family member has been injured as a result of medical negligence, consider getting in touch with the expert medical malpractice attorneys at Rubin, Glickman, Steinberg & Gifford, P.C.

 After meeting with you one-on-one to discuss your case and any potential obstacles during a free consultation, we’ll outline the facts and circumstances surrounding any impending legal action and will help you determine the most strategic method to compensate you for any lost wages, medical bills, property damage, and psychological trauma associated with the malpractice.